aurora-is-near/near-web3-provider/README.md

 ## Limitations and differences from Ethereum providers

-* Any call that accepts blockHeight as an argument will function as `latest`, regardless of the actual argument.
+* Many calls that accepts blockHeight as an argument will function as `latest`, regardless of the actual argument.
 This is a Near RPC limitation.
-* `eth_call` does not support `from` or `value` arguments.
+* `eth_call` does not support the `value` argument.
 This is a Near RPC limitation.
 * `eth_estimateGas` will always return `0x0`.
 Near RPC does not seem to support gas estimation for calls.
 * Many fields in Ethereum data structures do not have a direct correspondance to Near data structures.
 Some attributes of transaction and block objects will be unreliable.
 * Some fields are just unimplemented.
-For example, tx receipts currently always have a 0x1 status, regardless of the success of the transaction.
+Always consult implementation in `near_to_eth.js`.
+E.g. tx index is constant, and not reliable.
+* Some calls, like `eth_getTransactionByBlockHashAndIndex` have no sensible correspondance to Near block structure

 ## API

 TODO: Add in API methods and differences with web3.

 `eth_getTransactionByBlockHashAndIndex` - how can you get the transaction by index if it is nested inside chunks? should we unfold chunks until that index is found? keep a count and only get transactions up until that point.
 -------------------------

 ## Development